searchlight/icinga-operator/docs/pod-alerts/README.md

 ## Icinga Objects
+You can skip this section if you are unfamiliar with how Icinga works.
 Searchlight operator watches for PodAlert objects and turns them into [Icinga objects](https://www.icinga.com/docs/icinga2/latest/doc/09-object-types/) accordingly.
-For each Kubernetes pod which has an PodAlert configured, an Icinga Host is created with the name `{namespace}@pod@{pod-name}`
+For each Kubernetes Pod which has an PodAlert configured, an [Icinga Host](https://www.icinga.com/docs/icinga2/latest/doc/09-object-types/#host) is created with the name `{namespace}@pod@{pod-name}` and address matching the IP of the Pod.
+Now for each PodAlert, an [Icinga service](https://www.icinga.com/docs/icinga2/latest/doc/09-object-types/#service) is created with name matching the PodAlert name.